 Deficit reduction legislation presents an opportunity to enact pro-growth tax reform, improve government programs to reward work and savings, re-orient spending to important investments, and capture the economic benefits of putting the debt on a sustainable path.
-The Congressional Budget Office estimates debt reduction alone could increase the size of the economy by nearly 5 percent in 2046.
+The Congressional Budget Office estimates debt reduction alone could increase the size of the economy by nearly 6 percent by 2047.
 Tax reform has the potential to generate up to another 3.5 percent over the long run, and a few modest entitlement reforms could add an additional 2 percent by 2035.
 Putting in place a credible, smart plan now would allow us to implement changes gradually in a way that actually accelerates the recovery through increased certainty and confidence.
 A comprehensive debt plan represents the best opportunity to enhance long-term economic growth.

 Join Fix the Debt to be a part of the movement get the country on the right track.

 Debt on a “downward path” is measured by enough savings to bring debt down to its historical average over 30 years, as opposed to staying on the current path.
 Figures based on per-capita GNP, a measure of the country's income divided by the country's population.